 - incident status

 Endpoint health checks

-There is a short video, "Endpoint Checks," that will get you started with endpoint health checks.
+The short video, "Endpoint Checks", will get you started with endpoint health checks.

 Endpoint health checks let you quickly verify the health of any web page, instance, or group of resources.
 Each configured endpoint is regularly contacted from a variety of locations around the world.
 Endpoint checks can be used as conditions in alerting policy definitions.

 You can display your endpoints and their health status by selecting Services > Endpoints on the Cloud Monitoring Console.
 You'll also find Endpoint Checks sections on the Cloud Monitoring Console and on pages devoted to specific resources.
 For endpoint checks that cover a group of resources, you can expand the check to show the status of the individual members of the group.

 Create an endpoint health check